Leon Levy Native Plant Preserve

 This 30-acre preserve was jointly created by the Bahamas National Trust and the Leon Levy Foundation.
 The Bahamas National Trust is a science-based organization dedicated to effectively managing national parks to conserve and protect Bahamian natural resources.
 The Leon Levy Foundation is a private, not-for-profit foundation created from Leon Levy’s estate.
 These two organizations have now formed the first National Park on Eleuthera, a designated research center for traditional bush medicine, a facility for the propagation of indigenous plants and trees, and an educational center focusing on the importance of native vegetation to the biodiversity of the Bahamas.

-The project’s primary focus was to raise awareness of Bahamian Plant Diversity and bush medicine, aligning with one of the six broad areas for the Leon Levy Foundation’s philanthropic legacy: Preservation of Nature and Gardens.
+The project’s primary focus was to raise awareness of Bahamian plant diversity and bush medicine, aligning with one of the six broad areas for the Leon Levy Foundation’s philanthropic legacy: Preservation of Nature and Gardens.
 The project was completed in two phases, both with similar concepts of expanding educational opportunities into the preserve.

 The site is comprised mostly of elevated, rocky, dry forest, called coppice, and lower degraded areas that had been cultivated.
 The native ecology was being impacted by flourishing invasive, exotic trees and rubbish from an illegal, on-site dump.

-Throughout Phase I, Raymond Jungles orchestrated the Preserve’s design and siting of main facility structures including a visitor center, educational pavilion, back of house operations center, and restrooms.
-In addition, Raymond designed vehicular and pedestrian circulation and associated parking.
-There was extensive coppice restoration and the creation of ecosystem-driven gardens including bush medicine exhibition gardens.
+Throughout Phase I, Jungles orchestrated the Preserve’s design and siting of main facility structures including a visitor center, educational pavilion, back of house operations center, and restrooms.
+In addition, he designed vehicular and pedestrian circulation and associated parking.
+There were extensive coppice restoration and the creation of ecosystem-driven gardens including bush medicine exhibition gardens.
 Phase I also laid the foundation for the visitor experience throughout the preserve, utilizing existing saltwater marsh with a mature stand of red mangroves, secondary dune, and the native coppice, as highlighted ecosystems.

 The arrival experience is richly defined by local limestone border walls, built by local masons, and an overhead pergola.
 Visitors pass over an ancient dune, down to the low lands to a parking area, planted to feel like it was etched out of an existing coppice.
 The procession to the visitor center is mysterious, as one must wind through a seemingly pre-existent coppice.
-The visitor center structure was conceived by Raymond to be a portal to the Preserve gardens.
-This visitor’s center was located in the vicinity of the illegal dump.
+The visitor center structure was conceived by Jungles to be a portal to the Preserve gardens.
+This visitor’s center was in the vicinity of the illegal dump.
 The dump was excavated, removing all rubbish, revealing the textured surface of an ancient reef cap.
 The existing coconut palms, which had sprouted from dumped yard waste, were silent witnesses of the past, but now have a voice in the Preserve’s regeneration.